 Waste Management in the Nuclear Fuel Cycle – © World Nuclear Association.

 Nuclear Waste Deposition & Disposal – © Joan Pye Project

-Safe disposal of Nuclear Waste in the UK is policed by the Health and Safety Executive (HSE), and the Environment Agency according to the Radioactive Waste Management HMSO Cmnd 8607 (July 1982) and Cmd 2919 (1995).
+Safe disposal of Nuclear Waste in the UK is policed by the Office for Nuclear Regulation (ONR), and the Environment Agency or SEPA for Scotland, according to the Radioactive Waste Management HMSO Cmnd 8607 (July 1982) and Cmd 2919 (1995).